justMaku/HastebinOSXService/README.md

 # HastebinOSXService

 HastebinOSXService is a simple OSX workflow that simplifies the snippet upload to the minimum.
-To upload a new snippet, just select a piece of text, right-click it, select Services, and then hastebin, in a second, you should receive an notification and the snippet URL would be in your clipboard.
+To upload a new snippet, just select a piece of text, right-click it, select Services, and then hastebin - in a second you should receive an notification and the snippet URL would be in your clipboard.

 ##Installing HastebinOSXService